About Jim Jim Falls

 It was said to plunge about 200m off the escarpment and tended to flow spectacularly in the Wet Season.

-The picture you see above was taken during our visit in June 2006, which was towards the start of the Dry Season.
+The picture you see above was taken during our visit in early June 2006, which was towards the earlier part of the Dry Season.

-And as you can see from that photo plus the rest of the photos on this page, the dual-segmented plunge along with its sheer size and awesome settings compelled Julie and I to place this at the top of our Top 10 Australia Waterfalls list.
+And as you can see from that photo plus the rest of the photos on this page, the dual-segmented plunge along with its sheer size and awesome settings compelled Julie and I to place this high up on our Top 10 Australia Waterfalls list.

 Experiencing Jim Jim Falls